Akatmks/vsquickview/README.md

 * Less waiting. vsquickview will run alongside Jupyter Notebook.
 Everytimes you make an adjustment, you can switch to the vsquickview window to see the updated result immediately.
 * Easier comparing between two clips by simpling right clicking.
 Blind comparing is also possible.

+*Thanks to*

+* Setsutteo no ao for helping with VapourSynth magics.
+* witchymary and others for helping with the UX.

 ### Install vsquickview

 Install vsquickview from pip (Not yet available at the moment; give Akatsumekusa a second :P ):